 Gluteus medius tear surgery recovery time can vary, depending on the extent of your injury, your activity level before your injury, and other factors.
 Most people need about three months before their hip is fully functional again.
 Sometimes, it takes about a year before gluteus medius function is completely restored.
 The most important thing to remember during recovery is to follow the instructions provided to you by Dr. Van Thiel and your physical therapist.
 Trying to do too much too soon won’t speed-up the healing process.
 In fact, in many cases, it can result in a longer recovery time.

-State-of-the-art gluteus medius tear repair in Rockford
+State-of-the-art gluteus medius tear surgery and repair

 Gluteus medius injury is just one cause of hip pain.
 The only way to know for sure what’s causing your symptoms is to schedule an evaluation with Dr. Van Thiel.
 If you’re experiencing any type of symptoms in your hips, get the treatment you need to prevent those symptoms from getting worse.
 Call OrthoIllinois at (779) 774-1110 and schedule an appointment with Dr. Van Thiel today.